intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_linux_gpu.md

-# Install BigDL-LLM on Windows with Intel GPU
+# Install BigDL-LLM on Linux with Intel GPU

 This guide demonstrates how to install BigDL-LLM on Linux with Intel GPUs.